claranet-ch/cloud-native-workshop/README.md

 ## Session 2: June 22nd
 ### List Photos

--   Endpoint: `GET /api/photos?userId=userId`
+-   Endpoint: `GET /api/photos?userId=userId1`
 -   Description: Retrieve a list of photos from the Photo Social Network ordered by upload date
 -   Query String Parameter:
-    - Optional: If a userId is specified the photos are filtered by the owner
+    - Optional: If a userId parameter is set, all the photos of the specified user are returned.
+Otherwise all the photos you can access will be listed.
 -   Response:
     -   HTTP 200 OK.
     -   Response Body: JSON array of photo objects representing the user's photos.